Email Marketing Automation: Skyrocket Your ROI

 1. Open Rate

-This tells you how many people are opening your emails.
+This indicates how many people are opening your emails.

 A low open rate could mean: